 Getting your ideas from your head onto the screen can be challenging, particularly if, like most people, you've never learned to type.
-TypingMaster gets rid of this frustration by helping you improve your typing speed and accuracy.
-This software contains hours of typing lessons plus an analysis widget that you can use to assess your typing in other applications.
+TypingMaster gets rid of this frustration by helping you to train and improve your typing speed and accuracy.
+This educational software contains hours of typing lessons plus an analysis widget that you can use to assess your typing in other applications.
 Personalized feedback and training recommendations get you working on the particular areas where you need to improve.

 What you get

 There are three parts to this software, each with its own benefits.
 You can build up your touch-typing skills with lessons and practice tests; there are around ten hours of these lessons in the package.
 By the end, you should have mastered the basics of touch typing and be well on the way to improving your speed and accuracy.
 If you want to practice your skills in a less formal way, you can play typing games that call on you to type quickly and accurately in order to succeed.

 The newest feature in TypingMaster 10 is the analysis widget, which runs alongside other applications and keeps track of how you're typing.
 This appears as a small overlay display like an odometer.

 The visual training will be familiar to anyone who's used an earlier version of TypingMaster or a similar typing course.
 These exercises teach correct finger placement and typing techniques.
 At the end of a lesson, you'll receive a review showing the areas in which you performed well and the ones in which you need improvement.
 You can also take typing tests to assess your progress.
 The visual teaching style here is very helpful; the color-coded display helps visualize where your hands need to be for maximum speed and typing accuracy.